 2026 Medicare Part B

-CMS announced in November 2025 that the standard 2026 Medicare Part B premium would be $202.90/month (up from $185 in 2025, a 9.7% YoY increase) with a deductible of $283/year.
-IRMAA brackets above the standard rate apply for higher-income beneficiaries (≥$109,000 single MAGI / ≥$218,000 MFJ).
+CMS announced on November 14, 2025 that the standard 2026 Medicare Part B premium is $202.90/month (up from $185.00 in 2025) with an annual deductible of $283.
+Income-Related Monthly Adjustment Amount (IRMAA) brackets above the standard rate apply for higher-income beneficiaries.

 The Part B premium is deduction #4 in the post-eligibility calculation under 42 CFR § 435.725(c).
 It comes out of countable income before patient liability is computed, it does NOT come out of the PNA.